-Dealing on own account exemption under the MiFID II Directive (Article 2(1)(d)) mustn't be used with respect to commodity derivatives, emission allowances or derivatives thereof, thus in the case of the said products there appears a need to refer to other possibilities - see for instance MiFID II ancillary activity exemption or MiFID II exemption for EU ETS operators.
+In particular, dealing on own account exemption under the MiFID II Directive, Article 2(1)(d) mustn't be used with respect to commodity derivatives, emission allowances or derivatives thereof, thus in the case of the said products there is a need to refer to other possibilities, for example:

 Moreover, MiFID II stipulates this exemption does not apply to persons who:

 (ii) are a member of or a participant in a regulated market or multilateral trading facility (MTF), on the one hand, or have direct electronic access to a trading venue (DEA), on the other hand, except for non-financial entities who execute transactions on a trading venue which are objectively measurable as reducing risks directly relating to the commercial activity or treasury financing activity of those non-financial entities or their groups, or

 (iii) apply a high frequency algorithmic trading technique; or

 Note, however, that the above exclusion relating to DEA does not apply to clients accessing an EU trading venue through sub-delegated DEA (Tier 2 DEA) - see ESMA’s answer to the Question 24 (Questions and Answers on MiFID II and MiFIR market structures topics, ESMA70-872942901-3, Direct Electronic Access (DEA) and algorithmic trading, updated on 15 November 2017).

 Article 2(1)(d)(ii) of MiFID II had initially the wording: